 2019/E/011

-WEEK 02
+Week 02

-(1) Das, D., Biswas, S.K. and Bandyopadhyay, S., “A critical review on the diagnosis of diabetic retinopathy using machine learning and deep learning”, Multimedia Tools and Applications, vol.81 (18), no., pp.25613-25655, 2022.
+[1] Das, D., Biswas, S.K. and Bandyopadhyay, S., “A critical review on the diagnosis of diabetic retinopathy using machine learning and deep learning”, Multimedia Tools and Applications, vol.81 [18], no., pp.25613-25655, 2022.
 Available: 10.1007/s11042-022-12642-4.

-(2) This article reviewed the studies related to automatic diabetic retinopathy detection systems using deep learning methods and images.
-(3) The research methodologies used in this work involve a systematic evaluation and analysis of pertinent papers.
+[2] This article reviewed the studies related to automatic diabetic retinopathy detection systems using deep learning methods and images.
+[3] The research methodologies used in this work involve a systematic evaluation and analysis of pertinent papers.
 The paper's objective is to critically examine the body of literature on the diagnosis of diabetic retinopathy using machine learning and deep learning.
-(4) The scope of this review is to provide a thorough evaluation and critical critique of the machine learning and deep learning methods used to diagnose diabetic retinopathy.
-(5) This review provides insights into cutting-edge machine learning and deep learning techniques that may be compared to those based on molecular data.
-(6) Potential biases in the studies that were chosen as examples and the lack of a direct comparison to identification techniques based on molecular data may be considered this paper's shortcomings.
-(7) ML and DL can improve the diagnosis of DR. These techniques are more accurate than traditional methods of DR diagnosis.
-(8) The paper discussed challenges such as data acquisition, preprocessing, and model constraints.
+[4] The scope of this review is to provide a thorough evaluation and critical critique of the machine learning and deep learning methods used to diagnose diabetic retinopathy.
+[5] This review provides insights into cutting-edge machine learning and deep learning techniques that may be compared to those based on molecular data.
+[6] Potential biases in the studies that were chosen as examples and the lack of a direct comparison to identification techniques based on molecular data may be considered this paper's shortcomings.
+[7] ML and DL can improve the diagnosis of DR. These techniques are more accurate than traditional methods of DR diagnosis.
+[8] The paper discussed challenges such as data acquisition, preprocessing, and model constraints.
 These discussions and challenges are helpful for our research.

 ARTICLE 08